amachorro773-a11y/Live-Market-Sentiment-/README.md

 ## Sentiment vs. Relevance
 This scatter plot categorizes every news article based on two critical dimensions: how intense the sentiment is (X-axis) and how relevant the article is to the specific ticker (Y-axis).
 - The "Market Movers" (Top Right/Left): These represent high-relevance articles with strong bullish (green) or bearish (red) sentiment.
 These are the primary drivers for the Top 5 Headlines sheet and represent the most actionable data points in the pipeline.
 - The "High-Volume Noise" (Bottom Cluster): The dense cluster along the 0.0 relevance line shows articles that may mention a ticker but      aren't focused on it.
-By identifying this cluster, the dashboard successfully filters out "ticker-tagging" noise that would otherwise      skew the average sentiment score.
+By identifying this cluster, the dashboard successfully filters out ticker noise that would skew the average sentiment score.
 - Neutral/General News (Center Cluster): Articles falling near the $0.0$ sentiment mark provide a baseline of general market updates,        showing stability rather than volatility.

 ## Market Vibe Gauge